 blob_area = blob.area()

-Here's a cohesive code snippet that combines the initialisation and object detection in the main loop:
+A cohesive snippet combining initialisation and object detection in the main loop:

 import sensor, image, time, pyb, math